-The Torres del Paine O Circuit and the W Trek are the two most famous, multi-day hiking routes within Torres del Paine National Park.
-Over four or five days of hiking, the W Trek offers spectacular views of the
+The Torres del Paine O-Circuit and the W-Trek are the two most famous, multi-day hiking routes within Torres del Paine National Park.
+Over four or five days of hiking, the W-Trek offers spectacular views of the

 • Valle Frances

-• Torres del Paine Towers
+• Torres del Paine Towers and the

-• Glacier Grey
+• impressive Glacier Grey.